 Spain imports a large amount of GE crops and products.
+The country's dependency on imported feedstuffs and the science-based approach to GE crops have contributed to a high acceptance of the technology among farmers and ranchers, which has resulted in the expansion of GE crops cultivation and imports over the years.
 Products from agricultural biotechnology imported to Spain consist mainly of soybeans originating in Brazil and the United States and soybean meal originating in Argentina to be processed by the Spain-based crushing and feed industries respectively.
-Spanish grain imports rank from 9 to 12 million MT and soybean and soybean meal imports combined amount to nearly 6 million MT.